NUKnightLab/StoryMapJS/DEVELOPMENT.md

  * create the s3 buckets in localstack
  * create the users table in postgres

-## Questions not yet completely addressed:

- * Built static is served directly from the `compiled` directory.
-What is the process in development for building/reloading this?
- * Related: our overall build management depends on Fabric and fablib.
-What is the best way to get this working in this context?

 ## Getting started developing StoryMap with docker-compose

 ### Install docker-compose

 Be sure to have Docker and (docker-compose)[https://docs.docker.com/compose/] installed.

 ### Build ssl certs for localstack

 Localstack would automatically create ssl certs, but without authority, thus making the stack inaccesible via the browser.
 Instead, we generate a certificate chain with authority using the server.test filenames that localstack expects.

 This should be done before bringing up the stack so that localstack will use the generated cert.

 Execute the following from the repo root: